justingiles/fondum/README.md

 * FLATTR: Online patronage tips for web pages and other content.
 * localtest.me: support for wildcard localhost domains for development testing.

+## Documenation Support Assumptions

+The following is a list of artibrary assumptions about the context fondum will be used in.
+They are not part of the framework itself, but all testing is done against these assumptions.
+And, documentation is filmed/written with the assumptions.

+* Digital Ocean: the docker will be hosted using Digital Ocean's cloud service.
+* NameCheap.com: DNS purchase and management.

 TBD: